cabatchi/ECS179zomPunch/ProjectDocument.md

 [Round Start Sound](https://www.youtube.com/watch?v=KS85lRtQ_pk) for the toasts.
 I picked this specific punch sound as it allows for a sense of "Power" within the punch, and for the round start sound, I thought it would fit the theme of how the toasts are spawning out of a toaster!

 For the [Powerup Sound](https://pixabay.com/sound-effects/), we got it off this website as it allows for royalty free use.

+### Gameplay Testing (Humza Muhammad)

+The majority of testers seemed to really enjoy the way that the game felt to play, but were hoping for more of a difficulty spike rather than what we had implemented.
+Also, a large portion of them reported dying to bugs, or things that were straight-up-unfair, such as difficult-to-see projectiles, than anything that could be described as “fair.”
+A lot of people gave feedback at the in-person event, but they didn’t fill out a form.
+However, they seemed to have a lot of the same concerns.
+Game felt good, but there were some bugs that seemed to take away from the experience, not a lot, but enough to the point where it got a little annoying.

 ### Narrative Design (Eric Barron and Nicholas Phan)